bencrabbe/numnlp/docs/_sources/euclid_appendix.md

 ## Proof of Cauchy Schwarz

 The Cauchy Schwarz inequality justifies the definition of cosines for the n-dimensional case.
 Several proofs exist, but are in general non intuitive.
-We provide a proof that relies on two algebraic properties of norms:
+We provide such a proof that relies on two algebraic properties of norms:

 1. The squared norm is positive or null:  $||\mathbf{v}||^2\geq 0$ for $\mathbf{v} \in \mathbb{R}^n$